landonwjohnson/landonwjohnson/README.md

 ## 👋 Hello!
 I'm Landon Johnson

 <sub>
-I am a Fullstack Developer who thrives on rapid iteration and continuous growth.
-Programming is more than a profession—it's a means to contribute and share knowledge.
-My journey began as a Computer Technician, diagnosing and troubleshooting computers remotely.
-I then moved into design and motion graphics before transitioning to software development professionally.
-Interestingly, I've always pursued these passions outside of work, whether dismantling computers, starting new projects, or creating animations long before they became part of my career.
+I am a Fullstack Developer driven by rapid iteration and a commitment to continuous growth.
+For me, programming is not just a profession—it's a way to contribute and share knowledge with others.
+My journey began as a Computer Technician, where I diagnosed and troubleshooted computers remotely.
+I later ventured into design and motion graphics before making a professional shift to software development.
+Interestingly, these passions have always been a part of my life, whether it was dismantling computers, starting new projects, or creating animations—long before they became my career.
+Just to clarify, I'm only available for Software Engineering roles.
 </sub>

 <sub>